thedavecarroll/thedavecarroll.com/_posts/2022-08-30-questions-from-powershell-forums-user.md

 His guidance helped me keep focus which ultimately resulted, I hope, in a more engaging presentation.
 {: .notice--info}

-## Question 4

-*Are there any concepts you wish you would have known earlier in your career with Powershell that ended up being a game-changer?*
+## 4. Are there any concepts you wish you would have known earlier in your career with Powershell that ended up being a game-changer?

-### Modules
+**Modules**

 When I first started with PowerShell, I dot-sourced like I was communicating in Morse code.
 Writing modules to combine several service or functional commands would have made things much simpler.
 I should have adopted the habit of writing modules sooner and saved the dots.

-### Performance Tuning
+**Performance Tuning**

 Background jobs, runspaces, and threads have specific benefits for performance when you're dealing with 1K, 10K, 100K iterations.